What fixed points of view do you have about who and what you have to be/ do/ have/ think in life?

 Yes.
 I know this is not a question.
 Sometimes no question will make it stop.
 So try this instead.

 Some will fight to the death to prove the rightness of their point of view.
 Some just like to fight for the fun of it.
 In either case, will anything you say or do change their mind and resolve the fight?

 Do you ever see the insanity of an argument and try to stop it or change it with well considered and logical arguments?
 Does it ever work?
 Or do you get more frustrated, tangled and drawn into the fight?

-If you don't enjoy arguing and would like to move beyond the fight to new possibilities, ask yourself "Is this fight a distraction?" then smile and say "You're right, I'm wrong" three times.
+If you don't enjoy arguing and would like to move beyond the with to new possibilities, smile and say "You're right.
+I'm wrong" three times.

 You're not agreeing the other person is right.
 You're acknowledging their right to their point of view, and you are being in allowance of them not seeing yours.